mdlincoln/hypothesisr/cran-comments.md

 This is a revised submission.
 In this version I have:

-- Added a URL to hypothes.is in the DESCRIPTION.
+- Wrapped 'Hypothes.is' in single quotes in the DESCRIPTION

 ## Test environments